Everyone wants to be noticed, and brands are no different.

 Managing all of these demand generation strategies at once can be tough without the right tools.
 Luckily, demand generation is so popular that a variety of advanced software options are available to anyone who might need them.
 If you’re looking for a cost-effective way to streamline the demand generation process, you’ll need the right tech stack.

 Here are three tools you can use to optimize your demand generation strategy:

-This tool is perfect for automating repetitive, time consuming tasks like triggering email nurture streams or scheduling social media posts.
+Marketing automation softwareis perfect for automating repetitive, time-consuming digital marketing tasks like triggering email marketing campaigns or scheduling social media posts.
 It saves your team time and frees them up to focus on more technical aspects of their job.

 A CRM software will record interactions between your business, prospects, and existing customers.
-It’s also great for tracking prospects and contacts throughout the sales pipeline and facilitate an enhanced customer experience.
+It’s also great for tracking prospects and contacts throughout the sales pipeline and facilitates an enhanced customer experience.

 Having the right tools for the job can make or break your demand generation strategy.
 Exploring your options and choosing the right tech stack for your needs is crucial to success.

 The biggest mistake your company can make is assuming that demand generation is the job of a single department.
 Every team can benefit from demand generation, so every team should be involved.

 As you build your demand generation strategy, loop in your sales reps and prep them with talking points.
 New leads might reach out to them after reading a piece of content on your blog, and your sales team will need to know how to receive their questions.